jonasoesch/p9/paper.md

 | ------------------------------------------------ | ------------- |
 | Visible characters are split into sub-characters | Stay the same |

-As described in (>>Theoretical model) characters need not be atomic units.
+As described in ([-@sec:our-model]l) characters need not be atomic units.
 Groups of similar characters can be perceived as a character themselves.
 But sometimes the author wants to convey how characters in a group differ from each other and thus how homogeneous a group is.

 Splitting characters is an essential device in narrative visualization because it nicely fits the general-to-specific pattern often used in storytelling (TODO:source).
 When splitting characters, the attributes will usually stay the same to serve as a frame of reference.
 A kind of shadow or contour of the "parent"-group will often remain too for reference.
 This is the case for both examples in figure \ref{technique-split} one who splits measles cases by states ![](img/char.pdf)  and years ![](img/attr.pdf) and one who splits European countries ![](img/char.pdf) into regions ![](img/char.pdf).